jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/writing/blog/submissions.md

 ---
-id: additional
+id: submissions
-title: Additional
+title: Submissions
-sidebar_label: Additional
+sidebar_label: Submissions
-slug: /development/writing/blog/additional
+slug: /development/writing/blog/submissions
 ---

 If you are not part of the `Fluid Attacks` team,